mercadolibre/arcanist-extensions/README.md

 ## Maven & Gradle projects

-We support Maven and Ggradle projects performing a single run to generate a bunch of different reports.
+We support Maven and Gradle projects performing a single run to generate a bunch of different reports.
 The extension efficiently performs the tasks needed just for the required lint providers.

 Adding new providers to extend this feature set is easy.